p-kossa/nookys-swag-presets-spt/README.md

 These are both flat percentages for sniper SCAVs or bosses to spawn in your raids.
 Default is 50% and 20%, respectively.

+- pmcChance?

+Same as above, except this setting affects only START-OF-RAID PMCs.
+Default is 60.

 - What is ScavInLabs?

 By default my spawns prevent SCAVs from spawning in Labs - however, if you'd still like to see those dummies at the Lab just set this to "true" and the usual SCAV waves should show up throughout the raid.